VRNextGenSolutions/VR-NEXTGEN-SOLUTIONS/README.md

 2. **Environment Variables**
    - No environment variables required for basic deployment
+   - Add contact email / SMTP credentials as described in [`docs/CONTACT_EMAIL_SETUP.md`](docs/CONTACT_EMAIL_SETUP.md)
-   - Add any API keys or configuration as needed
+   - Add any additional API keys or configuration as needed

 3. **Deploy**
    - Automatic deployments on push to main branch